johanlundberg/python-nmap/README.md

 python-nmap
 ===========

-Clone of https://code.google.com/p/python-nmap/ with some extra values that I need.
+Cloned from https://code.google.com/p/python-nmap/ with some extra values that I need.

+The upstream project has now moved to https://bitbucket.org/xael/python-nmap.